 - Growing taller earlier than other classmates

-The signs of precocious puberty can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+by other health conditions.
+Make sure your child sees their healthcare provider for

 - Thyroid hormones